cloudmesh/cloudmesh-robot/README.md

 #### Interactive Python shell on the board

 To get into the interactive python shell on the board you need to make sure that you have reset the esp8266 once after flashing.
 You need to press the reset button.

 Than you can use the following command to login

     $ cms robot login

-#### Cleaning an dreinstalling a development version
+#### Cleaning an reinstalling a development version

-IN case you are a developer and you need to modify teh source code, we found that it is sometimes necessary to clean your development directory and libraries.
+IN case you are a developer and you need to modify the source code, we found that it is sometimes necessary to clean your development directory and libraries.
 The easiest way to do this is to go to the repository that you like to reinstall.
 Let us assume it is *cloudmesh.robot*.
 Than the following commands will clean the repository

     cd cloudmesh.robot
     pip uninstall cloudmesh.robot

  Do the pip unisntall as many times till you see an error that no more cloudmesh.robot versions can be found.
 Than execute

     make clean